kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 extension point.
 As part of the beta promotion we will provide the implementation for other in tree plugin that implements the PostFilter interface (namely the DRA Plugin).
 We expect owners of out of tree PostFilters to follow with their own implementations.

+We will introduce additional safety check during the initialization, that will output a warning log line when we detect plugins that implement PostFilter interface without implementing PodGroupPostFilter interface.

 The evaluation of PodGroupPostFilter plugins will reuse the same logic as the PostFilter one.
 Mainly, the plugins will be executed in the same order as they appear in the scheduler configuration,